 been issued.
-Where the stage 1 response has been issued, the new issues are unrelated to the issues already being investigated or it would unreasonably delay the response, the new issues must be logged as a new complaint.
-"If the allegations are not closely linked to the matters under investigation the complainant should be told that these will need to be pursued as a new complaint.
+Where the stage 1 response been issued, the new issues are unrelethe issues already being investigated would unreasonably delay the response new issues must be logged as a new complaint. ated to or it "If the allegations are not closely linked to the matters under investigation the complainant should be told that these will need to be pursued as a new complaint.
 All additional allegations should be responded to within 5 working days".
-6.9 Landlords must confirm the following in writing to the resident at the completion of stage 1 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint; d. the reasons for any decisions made; e. the details of any remedy offered to put things right; f. details of any outstanding actions; and g. details of how to escalate the matter to stage 2 if the individual is not satisfied with the response.
-Yes Response Letter Template.
+Landlords must confirm the following writing to the resident at the completic stage 1 in clear, plain language: a. the complaint stage; b. the complaint definition; c. the decision on the complaint d. the reasons for any decisions e. the details of any remedy offer put things right; f. details of any outstanding acti and g. details of how to escalate the to stage 2 if the individual is not sa with the response. ; made; red to fons; matter Response Letter Template.
 Lancaster City Council uses a letter template for all responses.
 In this template all items A) to G) are included.